 History of the Free Will Problem

-Keep in mind that philosophy is done by thinking and talking about problems, whereas a scientist forms a hypothesis and tests its predictions with experiments.
-Almost everything written about free will to date has been verbal debate, usually about the precise meaning of philosophical concepts, like causality, necessity, and the other dogmas of determinism.
+Almost everything written about free will to date has been verbal debate about the precise meaning of philosophical concepts like causality, necessity, and other dogmas of determinism.

 Before there was anything called philosophy, religious accounts of man's fate explored the degree of human freedom permitted by superhuman gods.
-Creation myths usually end in adventures of the first humans clearly making choices, but a strong fatalism is often present in those tales that foretell the future, based on the idea that the gods have foreknowledge of future events.
-Anxious not to annoy the gods, the myth-makers usually held the implausible view that the gods' foreknowledge was compatible with human freedom.
-This was an early form of today's compatibilism, which holds that determinism and necessity are compatible with free will.
+Creation myths often end in adventures of the first humans clearly making choices and being held responsible.
+But a strong fatalism is present in those tales that foretell the future, based on the idea that the gods have foreknowledge of future events.
+Anxious not to annoy the gods, the myth-makers rarely challenge the implausible view that the gods' foreknowledge is compatible with human freedom.
+This was an early form of today's compatibilism, the idea that causal determinism and logical necessity are compatible with free will.

-Pre-philosophical arguments about gods controlling the human will were transformed into arguments about pre-existing causes controlling it, a causal chain of events leading back to a First Cause (later taken by many religious thinkers to be God).
-Some physiologoi held that although everything physical was caused, this might nevertheless be compatible with mental freedom.
-This is mind/body dualism, perhaps the most important of all the great dualisms.
-The ideal mind (or soul) presumably is a substance different from matter and would have laws different from the material body.
+The physiologoi transformed pre-philosophical arguments about gods controlling the human will into arguments about pre-existing causes controlling it.
+The cosmological problem became a psychological problem.
+Some saw a causal chain of events leading back to a first cause (later taken by many religious thinkers to be God).
+Other physiologoi held that although all physical events caused, mental events might not.
+This is mind/body dualism, perhaps the most important of all great dualisms.
+If the mind (or soul) is a substance different from matter, it could have its own laws different from the laws of nature for material bodies.

-The materialist philosophers, Democritus and Leucippus, claimed that all things, including humans, were made of atoms in a void, with their individual motions strictly controlled by causal laws.
-Leucippus stated the first dogma of determinism, an absolute necessity.
+The materialist philosophers Democritus and Leucippus, again with extraordinary prescience, claimed that all things, including humans, were made of atoms in a void, with individual atomic motions strictly controlled by causal laws.
+Democritus wanted to wrest control of man's fate from arbitrary gods and make us more responsible for our actions.
+But ironically, he and Leucippus originated two of the great dogmas of determinism, physical determinism and logical necessity, which lead directly to the modern problem of free will and determinism.

 "Nothing occurs at random, but everything for a reason and by necessity."
 1